Student Support (Non-Interest-Bearing Finance) Bill [HL]

 Overview

 This bill amends the Teaching and Higher Education Act 1998 to introduce non-interest-bearing student loan options in England.
-These new loans will offer students an alternative to existing interest-bearing student finance, aiming for similar accessibility and benefits.
+These new loans aim to provide students with an alternative to existing interest-bearing student finance, offering similar accessibility and benefits.

 Description

-The bill mandates the Secretary of State to create regulations establishing non-interest-bearing loans or other financial aid for students.
-These new financing options must mirror the goals, applications, and accessibility of existing student financing, without being significantly more or less favorable.
-The bill also updates the Act to include these new regulations.
-The act will only apply to England and will come into force two months after it's passed.
+The core of the bill is the addition of a new section (22A) to the 1998 Act.
+This section mandates the Secretary of State to create regulations establishing non-interest-bearing loans or other financial aid for students.
+These new facilities must mirror the objectives, purpose, and accessibility of existing student finance options, without being significantly more or less advantageous.
+The bill also makes a consequential amendment to section 42(4) to include the new regulations within the scope of the Act.
+The bill applies only to England and comes into effect two months after its passage, with the remainder taking effect upon passage.

 Government Spending